-Fort Payne High School and Northeast State Community College are in a partnership to offer FPHS sophomores, juniors and seniors courses for college credit.
+Fort Payne High School and Northeast State Community College are in a partnership to offer FPHS sophomore, junior and senior courses for college credit.
 Select courses are taught on the high school campus.
-Information is provided to all juniors and seniors at the time of the high school's course registration.
+Information is provided to all qualifying students at the time of the high school's course registration.